EngineerMazid/ZNID-GPON-2424A-0ET/README.md

 Upon examining the main /etc/passwd file, I encountered several accounts, including one that was particularly confusing:

-* Username: reset2defaults
+* User: reset2defaults
-* Password: F9n8Z/0zN9S1E
+* hashed : F9n8Z/0zN9S1E

 The presence of these accounts is unusual and seems to serve different purposes.